SortableJS/ngx-sortablejs/README.md

        items = [1, 2, 3, 4, 5];
     }

-Here we importing `SORTABLEJS_DIRECTIVES` and referring them as directives in our metadata.
+Here we are importing `SORTABLEJS_DIRECTIVES` and referring them as directives in our metadata.
 Then we use `sortablejs` property on a container HTML element to tell Angular that this is a sortable container.
-We also pass the `items` array to both `*ngFor` and [sortablejs] to register the changes automatically (this is done inside of original Sortable.js onEnd event).
+We also pass the `items` array to both `*ngFor` and [sortablejs] to register the changes automatically (this is done inside of original Sortable.js `onEnd` event).

 That's just it... if you use the Webpack.
 If you use original Angular shipping with SystemJS you would need to follow the step below.

 ### SystemJS additional configuration

-Add to your `systemjs.config.js` (or another place where you configure SystemJS) file the following:
+Adapt your `systemjs.config.js` (or another place where you configure SystemJS) file with the following:

     ...
     var map = {